There are two ways to cover your legal costs:

 All matters will be either undertaken by or under the close supervision of Paul Sharma.
 Paul is head of the firm.
 Paul is a University College London law graduate and a Grade A solicitor (over eight years post qualification experience).

-Paul’s hourly rate is £360 per hour plus VAT.
+The hourly rate for Paul and other Grade A solicitors’ is £380 per hour plus VAT.
 The Senior Solicitor rate is £300 per hour plus VAT and the paralegal rate is £200 per hour plus VAT.

 A one-day hearing for an unfair dismissal or breach of contract case can cost up to £16,000 plus VAT and counsel’s fees.
 The costs can be higher for discrimination claims and lower for breach of contract claims.